 Treatment options include:

 - Corticosteroid injections.
-If the skin lesions aren't clearing up with topical treatment, your doctor may suggest a corticosteroid injection.
-Repeat injections may be needed every six to eight weeks until the condition clears up.
+If the skin isn't clearing up with a medicated cream or ointment, your health care provider may suggest a corticosteroid injection.
+Repeat injections may be needed every 6 to 8 weeks until the condition clears up.

 Preparing for your appointment